Diary of an Oxygen Thief: Summary

-The "Oxygen Thief" in the title refers to narrator's low self-esteem.
-Because of his sense of self-loathing he seems to go through life unworthy of the very air he breathes.
+The "Oxygen Thief" in the title refers to the narrator's low self-esteem.
+Because of his sense of self-loathing, he seems to go through life believing he is unworthy of the very air he breathes.

 Reception

 Diary of an Oxygen Thief quickly became popular from its initial publication in 2006 to 2016 where it was listed on both Amazon and iTunes 20 top selling books.
+It was republished in 2016 by Simon & Schuster imprint Gallery Books.